Cole-Codemann/SIMD-GPU-Core/README.md

 - `imm[7:0]` - 8-bit immediate (for CONST, BRnzp)
 - `nzp[2:0]` - Branch condition flags (negative/zero/positive)

 The DMEM address space seen by the core is 14 bits wide.
+The concurrent instructions require that lane 0's address be aligned to a 16-word boundary; lane N then accesses base+N, where the low 4 address bits are derived from the lane ID.
+This constraint lets the memory controller service all 16 lanes in exactly 2 BRAM cycles (one for lanes 0–7, one for lanes 8–15) instead of up to 16 sequential accesses.
 There are three special registers in each lane:
 R0 = Always 0
 R1 = Lane ID